 - Tie-down straps must not be used for suspending, towing, lowering or lifting cargo.

 Tie-down mechanisms need to be properly maintained.
 The standards of inspecting and storing them properly are based on the document from the Web, Sling and Tie Down Association entitled “Recommended Standard Specification for Synthetic Web Tie-Downs”.
-The recommendations listed in the above publication has since been adopted by the government since 2004.
+The recommendations listed in the above publication have been adopted by the government since 2004.

 All in all, whichever purpose it is used for, it is essential that tie-down straps be observed for twists, elongations, and stretched links.
 Being aware of the broken ratcheting mechanism is critical as these must also be inspected.
 It is therefore important that such equipment must be stored in a dry place.
 Though straps made of synthetic fabric do not rust, these can collect mildew and unwanted growths.
 Storing these in leak-resistant boxes keeps them dry.
 They also help avoid the dangerous ultraviolet rays of the sun.
+To know more contact Toronto Trailers today!

 Related article: Chain Binders: Difference Between Ratchet Binders and Lever Binders